• Skip to primary navigation

 • Heat the ghee till it has all melted.

-• Add the whole milk to it and let it heat up so that the milk powder dissolves in it well.
+• Add the whole milk to the ghee and let it heat so that the milk powder dissolves in it well.

 • Add in the sugar and stir till it is all melted.